 Photography is allowed in the newsroom, during press briefings and when accompanied by Academy newsroom staff.
 Photography of any component of educational programs (including stills and video of presenters, materials, screens, etc.) is strictly prohibited without prior permission.

 An Academy newsroom staff member must accompany all video and photography crews from news organizations when filming or photographing outside the newsroom or press briefing room.
 Please check with the newsroom staff, as scheduling is subject to their availability.
+Please ask permission before taking photos or videotaping an exhibitor's booths.

 Any recorded or photographed material is for editorial use only in conjunction with a news story related to the Academy’s annual meeting.